-During 2017, the Commission continued work on the Washington County comprehensive plan update.
-Many of the Washington County comprehensive plan elements were updated and approved by the Washington County Multi-Jurisdictional Comprehensive Plan Advisory Committee.
-A brainstorming session was also held with the Washington County Board of Supervisors regarding updating plan goals, objectives, policies, and programs.
-In addition, the Commission initiated work with 13 partnering local governments to reaffirm or update their local comprehensive plans and incorporate the local updates into the County plan update.
-In 2018, the remaining plan elements were updated and approved by the Advisory Committee in preparation for public review and adoption of the full plan update by the County Board of Supervisors in 2019.
-Two areas of focus in 2018 were updating the County land use plan map to incorporate plan updates from local governments within the County and obtaining feedback from the Advisory Committee, Technical Workgroup (comprised of County government department heads), and County Board regrading draft plan goals, objectives, policies, and programs.
-Work also continued with the partnering local governments to reaffirm or update their local comprehensive plans.
+During 2019, the Commission completed work on the Washington County comprehensive plan update.
+This effort included fully updating many of the Washington County comprehensive plan elements, a brainstorming session with the Washington County Board of Supervisors regarding plan goals, objectives, policies, and programs, work with 13 partnering local governments to reaffirm or update their local comprehensive plans and incorporate the local updates into the County plan update, and public involvement and outreach.
+In 2019, the full plan update was adopted by the County Board of Supervisors and the report was finalized for publication.